-- SBA joint ventures can receive the “exception to affiliation” for mentor-protégé joint ventures.
+- SBA joint venture partners can receive the “exception to affiliation” for mentor-protégé joint ventures.

-- Companies may or may not form a third entity.
+- Regarding the joint venture structure, companies may or may not form a third business entity.

-- Separate banking requirements can avoid commingling of regular business revenues.
+- Separate joint venture accounting and SBA banking requirements can avoid commingling of regular business revenues.

 - Under the new rules, similarly situated businesses can escape affiliation.